The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 To access the example project and get more information, Check the iOS Project Example documentation.

-Hide the pay button (Embedded Widget)
+Hide the pay button (embedded widget)

 When the widget is shown embedded with the DeunaWidget

-view you can hide the widget's pay button using the parameter hidePayButton: true
+view, you can hide the widget's pay button using the parameter hidePayButton: true

 .